-For the design criteria, Hatch will typically use values at the 85th percentile for testwork that might not have sufficient samples or show a large standard deviation in value since the ore type may not be well defined.
+For the design criteria, Hatch will typically use values at the 85th percentile for testwork that might not have sufficient samples or show a large standard deviation in value since the mineralized material type may not be well defined.

-For testwork that has a high count of samples and +85% confidence interval, Hatch will determine that the testwork for the representative ore type is well defined and the average value can be used for design basis.
+For testwork that has a high count of samples and +85% confidence interval, Hatch will determine that the testwork for the representative mineralized material type is well defined and the average value can be used for design basis.